sespy/researchcomputing.io-hugo/content/posts/buy-vs-build-is-not-just-for-software.md

 ## Part 0

-The delimma is misunderstood, miscalculated, overapplied, and underapplied.
+The dilemma is misunderstood, miscalculated, over-applied, and under-applied.

 ### misunderstood

 Write a
-It is not sayig you dont' need software developers. integration becomes more critical that s probably how you should write enterpise softare anyway
+It is not saying you don't need software developers. integration becomes more critical that s probably how you should write enterprise software anyway

 ### miscalculate4d